scikit-hep/iminuit/README.rst

 .. image:: doc/_static/roofit_vs_iminuit+numba.svg

+More information about this benchmark is given `in the Benchmark section of the documentation <https://iminuit.readthedocs.io/en/stable/benchmark.html#cost-function-benchmark>`_.

 Partner projects
 ----------------

+* `numba_stats`_ provides faster implementations of probability density functions than scipy, and a few specific ones used in particle physics that are not in scipy.
 * `boost-histogram`_ from Scikit-HEP provides fast generalized histograms that you can use with the builtin cost functions.
-* `numba_stats`_ provides faster implementations of probability density functions than scipy, and a few specific ones used in particle physics that are not in scipy.
 * `jacobi`_ provides a robust, fast, and accurate calculation of the Jacobi matrix of any transformation function and building a function for generic error propagation.

 Versions